AniSanikidze/WAAD-express.js-sample-pack/08-json-data/README.md

 The application shows how to recieve a JSON data when executing POST request on path: `localhost:8080/json-data` and logs recieved data.

 The user can change the port number by creating .env file and defining PORT variable with respective port number.

-The server responds to the GET request by sending back `Hello World`.
+## Testing

+`POST` : `localhost:8080/json-data` : expected data provided in the request body

 ## .env file confirguration